-Le Vigne is a historic stone watermill which has been restored in recent years to a high standard.
+Le Vigne, a historic stone watermill, has been restored in recent years to a high standard.
 It sits in a peaceful, hilly, rural retreat setting alongside a crystal-clear brook, which flows much of the year.
 It is a great spot for a family holiday in a 'country cottage-style hideaway' but it is not isolated.

 The locality, on the Umbria/Tuscany border just north of Lake Trasimeno, has recently been designated the equivalent of an Area of Outstanding Natural Beauty.
 It is deeply rural with flocks of sheep grazing the hillsides amongst the olive trees, and oak and chestnut woods which nurture the mushrooms and chestnuts for which the area is regionally famous.
 Nature lovers, walkers and artists will not be disappointed.
 There are great wild flowers in May & June.

 The house, which dates back several centuries, is furnished very comfortably with its own relaxing salt water pool.
 There are no close neighbours - staying at Le Vigne is like being in your own private world - but you are not cut off.
 Just five minutes drive up the hill is the pretty hilltop village of Preggio with daily needs, including internet and a good restaurant.
 Ten minutes in the other direction is beautiful Castel Rigone with an excellent 'shop for everything', cafes, theatre and lake views.
 Lake Trasimeno itself, the largest in Italy outside the Northern Italian Lakes, is only ten or so minutes further on.
 Here there is lots for the family to do with lakeside walks, beaches, watersports, boat trips to the islands and seafood restaurants.

 Every summer the village of Preggio hosts an outdoor classical music festival in July/August with international artistes.